Kim Ruhl: Trade policy uncertainty

 Ruhl's research on trade policy uncertainty examines how temporary trade policies and uncertainty about their duration affect firm behavior and aggregate trade outcomes.

 In a 2011 study, he developed a dynamic model analyzing producer responses to Canada's 2003 bovine spongiform encephalopathy (BSE) case, which triggered a worldwide ban on Canadian beef imports of uncertain duration.
 The model incorporated "time to build" constraints in cattle production and showed that producers' expectations about the policy duration significantly influenced immediate production and investment decisions.
 Calibrated to observed data, the model replicated the sharp decline in slaughter rates and investment in new calves during the ban period, demonstrating that longer expected policy durations produced stronger immediate impacts on production decisions.

 In a related strand of research, Ruhl co-authored a 2025 study with George Alessandria, Shafaat Yar Khan, Armen Khederlarian and Joseph Steinberg, which examined the evolution of trade policy uncertainty through the lens of US-China relations, over the course of six decades, between 1950 and 2008.
-The research documented how shifting tariff regimes, from embargo to normalization and China’s accession to the World Trade Organization, affected trade flows dynamically rather than through immediate responses to tariff changes alone.
+The research documented how shifting tariff regimes, from embargo to normalization and China's accession to the World Trade Organization, affected trade flows dynamically rather than through immediate responses to tariff changes alone.
 Ruhl and co-authors developed a framework to separate the effects of past trade policy reform from expectations about future policy changes.
 They contended that the 1980 decision to grant China most-favored nation (MFN) tariff rates lowered U.S. trade barriers, but that Chinese exports did not surge immediately because firms feared the policy could be reversed during annual congressional reviews.
 This persistent uncertainty discouraged Chinese producers from making the large, upfront investments required to enter and scale in the U.S. market, causing export growth to unfold slowly over several decades rather than all at once.
 Using historical data and a dynamic model of exporter behavior, the study finds that resolving this long-standing uncertainty was a major driver of the eventual expansion in Chinese exports during the 1990s and 2000s.

 Government service

-On February 4, 2025, Ruhl was appointed as a member of President Donald Trump’s Council of Economic Advisors (CEA).
+On February 4, 2025, Ruhl was appointed as a member of President Donald Trump's Council of Economic Advisors (CEA).
 His selection marked a milestone for the University of Wisconsin-Madison as the first sitting economist to serve as a member of the council.
+Ruhl's leave of absence at the University ended in February 2026.
+He left the council on February 27, 2026 and returned to UW-Madison.
+He was succeeded by Aaron Hedlund.